 In recent years we have harvested earlier our Cuvée La Jalousie when the berries are pale yellow and crisp, that way we obtain wines with fresh fruit aromas.
-In the winery, we interfere very little, respecting the grape: the wine remains in tanks for 9 months on the lees in total absence of oxygen.
+In the winery, we interfere very little, respecting the grape: the wine remains in tanks on the lees in total absence of oxygen.
 This way it keeps its fruitiness and freshness.
 It is a wine of "conversation" that can be served as an aperitif or with fish, white meat.
 A fairly new style for Savennières.

-The Caillardières are harvested later; the berries are golden, producing wines with aromas of baked apple, exotic fruits, raisins and toasted almonds.
+Les Caillardières are harvested later; the berries are golden, producing wines with aromas of baked apple, exotic fruits, raisins and toasted almonds.
 That terroir gives the wine a very silky texture, characteristic of these sandstone schist parcels.
-This wine is vinified and aged in barrels (French oak, 12 months) and reveals through natural micro-oxygenation this slightly bitter aftertaste that will give an interesting body to the wine.
+This wine is vinified and aged in barrels and reveals through natural micro-oxygenation this slightly bitter aftertaste that will give an interesting body to the wine.
 Rather smooth on the palate this wine has character.
 It pairs very well with artichokes or asparagus, other vegetables difficult to pair with wine.
 It is also popular with sweet and savory dishes such as veal stew with orange, monkfish with honey and cider vinegar, roasted pork with pineapple.

 Le Clos du Papillon